Ya-Peng-Zhao/PallazCat.github.io/_pages/about.md

 I finished a project lying in the interface of Maths and Chemistry under the supervision of Zhiqiang Li from Peking University, it has been submitted.
 See [Reactive Oxygen Pool over Ceria Enables Catalytic Oscillation](https://www.researchsquare.com/article/rs-9275333/v1) if you are interested and this is the PPT about what we did [Chemical Oscillation and Limit Cycles](https://www.overleaf.com/read/zpqmhcrqpngc#c44a25).

 I am currently working on multiple research projects.
-I am doing a project related to Lee-Yang zeros under the supervision of Roland Roeder from IU Indiapolis, collaborating with a PhD student there.
+I am doing a project related to Lee-Yang zeros under the supervision of Roland Roeder from IU Indianapolis, collaborating with a PhD student there.
 Besides, I am conducting my senior thesis related to Dyson Hierarchical Model.
 Furthermore My research projects and my reading under the supervision of professor Ilia Binder from the University of Toronto can be viewed as one initial step of my interest in Hilbert's 6th problem.